top of page

 • We might collapse bee tunnels in the flowerbeds because 70% of wild bees nest underground.

-• Compacted soil will call in the weeds so the tough weeds can start building and repairing the soil structure so that more demanding plants can grow in it after this work is done.
+• Compacted soil will call in tough weeds, which can start building and repairing the soil structure so that more demanding plants can grow in it after this work is done.

 2. Stems are bee hotels: